 Food Demand Increases

-Likewise, driving food demand is a growth in global income levels, particularly those in developing nations.
-Subsequently, these nations will want to improve diets with more protein, which means greater variety and more animal protein.
+Likewise, global income growth, particularly in developing nations, is driving food demand.
+These nations will want to improve their diets with more protein, which means greater variety and animal protein.

 Technology Advancement

-Technology is undoubtedly one of the areas mostly presumed on as the recent progress in things like robotics (autonomous tractors and driverless vehicles), artificial intelligence (gear that will settle on choices in the field), and digitization of information.
+Technology is undoubtedly one of the areas mostly presumed to be the recent progress in things like robotics (autonomous tractors and driverless vehicles), artificial intelligence (gear that will settle on choices in the field), and digitization of information.

 The hurdle from model to commercial operation of robotic machinery might be short.
-Many new machines are furnished with electronics to control functions with next to no human interaction.
+Many new machines are furnished with electronics to control functions without human interaction.
 Notwithstanding, the legal and administrative issues encompassing robots should be connected first.

-With its regulations currently set up, drone technology is ready for a blast in farm usage.
+With its current regulations, drone technology is ready for a blast in farm usage.
 The agricultural drone industry will produce 100,000 jobs in the next ten years in the U.S. Furthermore, $82 billion in economic movement, as indicated by a Bank of America Merrill Lynch Global Research report.
-Expected usage of on-farm drones by 2050 is tremendous, from imagery and product application to moving supplies and occupations not yet envisioned.
+The expected usage of on-farm drones by 2050 is tremendous, from imagery and product application to moving supplies and occupations not yet envisioned.

-Even though technology appears to be boundless in its potentials, the greatest obstacle is managing and interfacing all information.
-It will engage farmers and the agricultural business to consistently settle on educated choices across various administration stages and equipment types.
+Even though technology appears to have boundless potential, the greatest obstacle is managing and interfering with all information.
+Farmers and the agricultural business must consistently make educated choices across various administration stages and equipment types.

 Reinforcement Increases

-It was revealed in the 2012 agriculture census that a significant change in farmer ages holds essential indications for the future.
+The 2012 agriculture census revealed that a significant change in farmer ages holds essential indications for the future.
 Interestingly, farmers who are older than 65 outnumber farmers who are younger than 45.
-This means with 2.1 older farmers for each farmer younger than 45.
+This means 2.1 older farmers for each farmer younger than 45.

-When older growers leave the business, there are fewer younger farmers to replace them.
+When older growers leave the business, fewer younger farmers will replace them.
 Accordingly, farm reinforcement will be critical and speedy.
 The reinforcement will change farm elements to bigger, more administrative intricacies.

 Farming will go from an exclusive show to something looking like a medium- to large-size business.